Questions & Answers

 - Who are Loaves & Fishes’ clients?

-Loaves & Fishes serves the general population in the Charlotte area -- including the working poor, disabled, those on fixed incomes, and people who have been laid off or had their work hours reduced.
+Loaves & Fishes serves the general population in Mecklenburg Co. -- including the working poor, disabled, those on fixed incomes, and people who have been laid off or had their work hours reduced.
 Many of our clients live on very limited incomes and lack the resources to feed their families when unexpected expenses arise or income is lowered.
 For some their income is so low that it is difficult to make it through a month even when there is no emergency.
 There is no discrimination between gender, race, religion or age.
-The average monthly household income of our clients in 2015 was $1,054.
+The average monthly household income of our clients in 2019 was $1,220.

 - How did Loaves & Fishes begin?